 Florida child custody laws help determine which parent a child will live with and who will make legal decisions concerning their life regarding education, religion, disciplinary matters and medical decisions.
 The state of Florida no longer refers to child custody as “child custody,” but rather refers to time-sharing agreements, where one parent may have sole parental responsibility or where one parent may have more parenting time with a child.
 Physical custody refers to the parent who establishes a home for the child.
-Punta Gorda child custody lawyers can explain the differences in each type of custody and when the court will become involved regarding the choices for the best interests of children of divorcing parties in Florida.
+Child custody lawyers Punta Groda, FL can explain the differences in each type of custody and when the court will become involved regarding the choices for the best interests of children of divorcing parties in Florida.

 - A custodial parent is the one who cares for, controls events in a minor child’s life while maintaining the necessities of daily living.

 - A non-custodial parent is one that financially supports a child but has an agreed upon schedule called time-sharing where they are able to spend time with the child based on a predetermined schedule with the other parent.
 In certain cases, if a parent is a threat to the child, custodial rights can be taken away based on court decisions after hearings and reviews are concluded.

 - Sole custody is when a parent has full custody of a child with the financial support of the other parent and they make all decisions regarding the minor child.